 Explore Malaga with our Free Walking Tour the most important monuments and highlights in Malaga city center.

 Come and learn about the most important events in Malaga´s history.
-The birth of the city with the arrival of the Phoenicians, the Carthaginians passing through during Punic Wars, the remains and culture left to us by the Romans and Visigoths, the interesting Arabic castles with their ingenious defense systems and the conversion made by the Christians after the Reconquest.
+The birth of the city with the arrival of our founders, the Phoenicians, the Carthaginians passing through during Punic Wars, the remains and culture left by the Romans and Visigoths, the interesting Arabic castles with their ingenious defense systems and the conversion made by the Christians after the Reconquest.

 Our guides are profesional licensed locals that love our city, and they will show you in a funny and entertaining way, the history of our city just like we have been doing for more than 25.000 clients, discover why we have earned the Excellence Certificate of Tripadvisor and why we are Nº 1 in activities to do in Malaga.

 Plaza de la Constitución(Constitución´s square):

 Every day at 11:00 we are at Plaza de la Constitución, the most centrical and emblematic square in Málaga´s city center.
 Belongs to the pedestrian área of our city, located between Marqués de Larios Street and Granada St. We are normally at 10:45, if you arrive earlier than us (doesn’t happen very often), you can always visit the touristic information point on the Northwest corner of the square.
 We recommend booking online.

 Our guides will be in the middle of the square holding a big blue umbrella and wearing a blue tshirt and a name tag.

 Plaza de la Constitución

 Its name and even the square itself changed a lot lately, becoming pedestrian on 2002.
 As a curious fact, the fountain is not in the middle of the square.
 The reason, the huge amount of public events and celebrations, undoubtely the most emblematic square of Málaga.